HarbourFront MRT station: North East Line

-In preliminary studies for the North East Line (NEL) in 1986, it was planned for the line to terminate at Outram Park station, rather than HarbourFront.
+In preliminary studies for the North East Line (NEL) in 1986, it was planned for the line to terminate at Outram Park station instead of HarbourFront.
 In a later study in 1995, the planned NEL was extended to serve World Trade Centre.
 After plans for the new line were approved by the government in January 1996, the station, then tentatively named World Trade Centre, was among the 16 NEL stations announced by communications minister Mah Bow Tan in March 1996.